openshift/openshift-origin-design/web-console/1-homepage/offerings.md

 - We will never show more than a single row of SaaS offerings.
 Regardless of the screen resolution, the SaaS offerings should never wrap.
-- Instead of wrapping, when a second row is needed, an arrow with "Show More" text should be added to the bottom of the SaaS area, allowing users to expand to see the FULL set of offerings.
+- Instead of wrapping, when a second row is needed, an arrow icon (fa-angle-down) with "Show More" text should be added to the bottom of the SaaS area, allowing users to expand to see the FULL set of offerings.

 ![offerings](img/DESKTOP.png)
-- The mouse pointer should change when hovering over the text or down arrow.
+- The mouse pointer should change when hovering over the text or arrow.
 - **Note:** In the expanded state, offerings should be left-aligned.

 ![offerings](img/DESKTOP-2.png)
-- In the expanded state, the arrow should point up, giving the opportunity to collapse this section back to a single row.
-The text should read "Show Less" with this arrow.
+- In the expanded state, the arrow icon (fa-angle-up) should be used, giving the opportunity to collapse this section back to a single row.
+The text should read "Show Less" with this angle up arrow.
 - In the expanded state, the entire page will scroll if necessary.
 There will not be a separate scrollbar inside the SaaS area.